 For all allergies, the first and most important treatment of avoidance.
 When a reaction happens, for severe allergies, healthcare providers prescribe epinephrine, or adrenaline, which is dispensed from an auto-injector, or EpiPen.
 EpiPens should be stored at room-temperature, and should avoid extremes of heat and cold.
 Many families find it helpful to have several EpiPens – say, one for home, one for daycare, and one to carry around throughout the day.

-Whether your child’s doctor prescribes an EpiPen, or just recommends antihistamines in case of an allergy attack, it’s important to have whatever supplies are recommended on-hand at all times, and to make sure that all of your child’s caregivers know his allergy response plan.
+Whether your child’s doctor prescribes an EpiPen, or just recommends antihistamines in case of an allergy attack, it’s important to have whatever supplies are recommended on-hand at all times, and to make sure that all of your child’s caregivers know their allergy response plan.

 - Jordan C. Smallwood.
 “Fish Allergy.”
 KidsHealth.
 The Nemours Foundation, September 2015.
 Retrieved November 27 2017. http://kidshealth.org/en/parents/fish-allergy.html#.